Kaimodo/Screeps2/README.md

   ```
   in the Console.

+## This is all WIP and there will be no guarantee that commited code is working ;)

+# Origin from here:
 # Screeps Typescript Starter

 Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
 It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.